GuangqiangLi/DACN/README.md

-Dual Adversarial and Contrastive Network for Single-Source Domain Generalization in Fault Diagnosis
+This repository includes the code and data for the paper "**Dual Adversarial and Contrastive Network for Single-Source Domain Generalization in Fault Diagnosis**".
+## Dataset
+The datasets used in this paper are generated based on TE and CSTR simulations, and they can be found at [**TE**]([https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/](https://github.com/Lichen0102/Multi-mode-Fault-Diagnosis-Datasets-with-TE-process/) and [**CSTR**]([https://www.mathworks.com/matlabcentral/fileexchange/66189-feedback-controlled-cstr-process-for-fault-simulation/), respectively.